rust-windowing/softbuffer/README.md

 [`raw_window_handle::HasWindowHandle`]: https://docs.rs/raw-window-handle/0.6.2/raw_window_handle/trait.HasWindowHandle.html

+## How it works

+Most platforms have a compositor of some sort (WindowServer on macOS, Desktop Window Manager on Windows, the Wayland compositor, etc).
+This is a separate process that applications communicate with over IPC, and it is responsible for taking the various surfaces that applications send to it and mash ("composite") them together in the right way to render the user's desktop on the connected monitors.

+The role of Softbuffer then is to create a shared memory region (i.e. [`Buffer`]) that can be written to from the CPU, and then handed to the compositor (in [`Buffer::present`]).
+Softbuffer keeps a set of buffers around per surface to implement double-buffering (depending on platform requirements).

+Softbuffer strives to present buffers in a zero-copy manner.
+One interesting wrinkle here is that the compositor is often GPU-accelerated, so on platforms without a unified memory architecture, some copying is inherently necessary (though when possible, it is done in hardware using DMA).

 ## Platform support

 Softbuffer supports many platforms, some to a higher degree than others.
 This is codified with a "tier" system.
 Tier 1 platforms can be thought of as "tested and guaranteed to work", tier 2 as "will likely work", and tier 3 as "builds in CI".